Working with Building Control (Appendix A) as part of Approved Document J

 “Indeed, not all of our registrants will remember that HETAS have an agreement with Local Authority Building Control permitting them to assist a Building Control Officer.
 Anyone seeking clarity or experiencing difficulties engaging help and support should contact HETAS technical helpline.”

 “Installers are aware that whilst the space to fit an appliance is often limited – determined by the shape of the room or location of the chimney breast – there are other factors that must be considered to ensure that the appliance adheres to Part J of Building Regulations.”

 “This section of Building Regulations, which outlines requirements for combustion appliances and fuel storage systems, is often referenced during our helpline conversations.
 For example, questions around the use of Chimneys and flues relate to the requirements for the discharge of products of combustion (J2) and protection of building (J4).
 These regulations and other relevant guidance including manufacturer’s instructions serve to ensure that products are installed compliantly, assuring end-users in the use of the installation”.

 “It’s great to see our installers are paying such close attention to these requirements and taking them seriously by phoning for advice if the requirements are not clear for them,” says Mike.

-HETAS is proud to have the support from various sectors and organisations in the industry.
-Working alongside influential organisations such as BFCMA, SFA and the SIA allows the technical team to provide the most up-to-date information and educated advice.
+HETAS is proud to have support from various sectors and organisations in the industry.
+Working alongside industry organisations allows the technical team to provide the most up-to-date information and educated advice.